bishtanuj/QR-Code-Generator/README.md

 ### How to use?
 To use the QR code generator, follow these steps:
-1. Download the QR code generator.
+1. Download the QR code generator by downloading QR Code Generator.rar file.
 2. Open the application.
 3. Enter the data (includes URLs, text, contacts, email, SMS) in URL section and press enter.
 4. An image will get created in the same folder, named as `qrcode.png`.